 They need to:

 In business and in life, many mishaps are driven by a failure to put these fundamentals into practice.
 To realize your objectives, no matter your industry or situation, project management skills make up a necessary overlay.
-Taken together, they interface with your subject area expertise to get you where you want to go.

 With that in mind, there is never a wrong time to practice project management.
 You will need it all through your business career and beyond.
-But, considering how many domains it encompasses, where should you begin?
+But considering how many domains it encompasses, where should you begin?
 After all, a “project” entails everything from initiation to planning, executing, controlling, and closing.

 These four project management skills will serve you well at any level of development: